Borealis126/QSM/docs/source/index.rst

 The Qubit Simulation Module (QSM) is a software package that facilitates the full design process for superconducting qubits and resonators.
-It is designed to be highly modular and accommodate any user-defined models, but by default it uses those found in Chapter 4 of Junling Long’s doctoral thesis found `here <https://sites.google.com/view/junlings-research-homepage/thesis?authuser=0>`_.
+It is designed to be highly modular and accommodate any user-defined models, but by default it uses those found in Chapter 4 of Dr. Long’s doctoral thesis found `here <https://sites.google.com/view/junlings-research-homepage/thesis?authuser=0>`_.

 It is written in Python with external calls to the Ansys HFSS, Q3D, and Nexxim simulators.